vistuleB/on/README.md

 // otherwise code has already returned Error(b)
 ```

-(Note that `on.ok` is isomorphic to `result.try` from the standard library.)
+(One can note that `on.ok` is isomorphic to `result.try` from the standard library.)

-The list of all 1-callback API functions, excluding `on.contiue`
+Etc. The list of all 1-callback API functions, excluding `on.continue`
 discussed below, is:

 ```gleam